Karmak23/licorn/docs/extensions/index.rst

 User & Administrator documentation
 ==================================

-Extensions share a lot with :ref:`backends <core.backends>`, because they inherit from the generalistic :ref:`modules`.
+Extensions share a lot with :ref:`backends <core.backends>`, because they inherit from the generalistic :ref:`core.modules`.

 .. toctree::
 	:maxdepth: 1